 “Hospitalizations: Defines the count of confirmed cases in which the patient was hospitalized at the time of reporting to DPH.
 Because of how this number is reported to DPH, it may be underreported.
 This number does not represent the number of confirmed COVID-19 cases currently hospitalized.”

 This number is cumulative, so it only ever goes up.
-Many people track this number and report on the increase each day.
-This number has often fluctuated wildly, and based on how it is collected and the lag in reporting, I am not certain how valuable it is.
+Many people track this number and report on the increase each day, but I have steered away from this, because this number has often fluctuated wildly, and based on how it is collected and the lag in reporting, I am not certain how valuable it is.

 - It DOES NOT INCLUDE anyone who was tested at an outside lab, who then required hospitalization for COVID.

 Finally, because this count is based on confirmed case reports sent in by labs, and not on patient counts submitted by hospitals, there is a reporting lag.
-There are dips every weekend when less lab reports come in (it does not mean less patients are admitted to hospitals on the weekend), and there are random spikes every couple of weeks, presumably when the DPH gets a big batch of test results or makes an extra push to enter cases on a particular day.
+There are dips every weekend when less lab reports come in (it does not mean less patients are admitted to hospitals on the weekend), and then high numbers early in the week when they catch up from the weekend.